iluvjava/Maths/Notebook 2.0/Math 999/Transformer Achitecture.md

 This part is cross referenced using both materials listed on the header, and [Illustrated Attention](https://towardsdatascience.com/illustrated-self-attention-2d627e33b20a)

+Remaining Question:

+> How do we interpret the attention module?

 ---
 ### **Multi-Head attention**

 ---